 - Flight Wreckage – This item is located inside of some jagged pieces of wreckage from the airplane.
 Due to the heat and toxicity, the team will need to create a unique solution to this problem.

-Fund Raising While performing their recoveries, teams will also earn “revenue” points by taking assigned pictures of their team in action, collecting information from the local population, and discovering information about their team mates.
-Being able to multi task is a key ingredient to success.
+Fund Raising While performing the recoveries, teams also earn “revenue” points by taking assigned pictures of their team in action, collecting information, and discovering facts about their teammates.
+Being able to multi-task is a key ingredient to success.

-Unexpected disasters While making their way to the various contamination sites, your team will encounter other challenges besides the “official” recoveries, because you never know what’s going to happen AFTER you make your plans!
+Unexpected disasters While making their way to the various contamination sites in the adventure course, teams will encounter other teamwork challenges besides the “official” recoveries, because you never know what’s going to happen AFTER you make your plans!